This guide shares 10 of the best Sydney skate parks you should check out, based on insider reviews, features, location, facilities, and more.

 2. Sydney Park Skate Park

-Opened in 2020, the skate park as part of Sydney Park in Erskineville is another brand new skateboarding venue that is now claimed to be the largest in Sydney.
+Opened in 2020, the skate park, which is part of Sydney Park in Erskineville, is another new skateboarding venue that is now claimed to be the largest in Sydney.

 What’s great about this skate park is that it is suitable for all skill levels, with separate zones to suit beginners, intermediate, and advanced skaters.

-The flagship feature is a 3 metres deep flow bowl for advanced skaters and riders, whereas the beginners bowl will appeal to those trying to up their skills.
+The flagship feature is a 3-metre deep flow bowl for advanced skaters and riders, whereas the beginners bowl will appeal to those trying to up their skills.
 There is also a section with street-style obstacles suitable for the more technical skaters.
 The park has lights on until 9 pm.

 Check out this video of Sydney Park Skate Park: